mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 	...
 	etc

 However, we dont have to bother how as in LinqExtender BinaryExpression.Left will either be BinaryExpression or MemberExpression and BinaryExpression.Right will either be BinaryExpression or LiteralExpression.
-Since, it internally handled.
+Since, it is internally handled.

-In the sample provider, I overriden `VisitMemberExpression` to simply print the member:
+In the sample provider, I have overriden `VisitMemberExpression` to simply print the member name:

 	public override Ast.Expression VisitMemberExpression(Ast.MemberExpression expression)
 	{